albe/node-event-storage/README.md

 Reads are guaranteed to be isolated due to the append-only nature and a read only ever seeing writes that have finished (not necessarily flushed - i.e. Dirty Reads) at the point of the read.
 Multiple reads can happen without blocking writes.

+If Dirty Reads are not wanted, they can be disabled with the storage configuration option `dirtyReads` set to false.

 t.b.d.
 Dirty Reads, Lost Updates, Non-Repeatable Reads, Phantom Read

 #### Durability